Classical Foundations: The Weight of Tradition

 III.
 Modernist Fracture: Breaking the Frame

-The structure becomes clearer and more abstract.
-The shared harmonic language of the nineteenth century is disappearing.
+Structure becomes sharper, abstraction becomes audible, and the shared harmonic language of the nineteenth century begins to dissolve.

 IV.
 Systems and Silence: Control and Withdrawal